Bomb (2025 film)

 Bomb is a 2025 Indian Tamil-language magical realism social drama film directed by Vishal Venkat and co-written by him along with Manikandan Mathavan and Abhishek Sabarigirison while the dialogues were written by Makizhnan BM.
-The film is produced by Sudha Sukumar and Sukumar Balakrishnan under their Gembrio Pictures banner starring Arjun Das and Shivathmika Rajashekar in the lead roles.
+The film is produced by Sudha Sukumar and Sukumar Balakrishnan under their Gembrio Pictures banner starring Arjun Das and Shivathmika Rajashekar in the lead roles, while Kaali Venkat, Nassar, Abhirami, Singampuli, and Bala Saravanan play supporting roles.

 Bomb released in theatres on 12 September 2025 and received positive reviews from critics.

 Plot

-In Kaalakammaipatti village, which got divided as, Kaalapatti and Kammaipatti, two sects of different faith clash.
-But when Kathiravan with no god belief, dies suddenly, it sets the communities to claim him for themselves, only because his body keeps farting and all seems to happen as per a divine prophecy they believe in.
+In Kaalakammaipatti village, which got divided into Kaalapatti and Kammaipatti, two sects of different faiths clash.
+However, when Kathiravan, with no god belief, dies suddenly, it sets the communities to claim him for themselves, only because his body keeps farting and all seems to happen as per a divine prophecy they believe in.
 Stuck amid the two groups is an innocent Manimuthu, who believes that his friend Kathiravan is alive.

 Production

 The film is directed by Vishal Venkat marking his sophomore project after Sila Nerangalil Sila Manithargal (2022) starring Arjun Das and Shivathmika Rajashekar in the lead roles.
 The film is produced by Sudha Sukumar and Sukumar Balakrishnan under their Gembrio Pictures banner.
 The announcement cum title-reveal was made through a first-look poster that was released on 31 August 2024.
 Apart from Vishal, Manikandan Mathavan and Abhishek Sabarigirison have also contributed towards the story and screenplay, while Makizhnan BM has penned the dialogues.
 Apart from Arjun Das and Shivathmika, the film also features Kaali Venkat, Nassar, Abhirami, Singampuli, Bala Saravanan, TSK, Poovaiyar and others in important roles.
 The technical team consists of music composer D. Imman, cinematographer Rajkumar PM, editor Prasanna GK, stunt choreographer Monster Mukesh, and art director Manoj Kumar.
 The film was in final stages of filming during its announcement in late-August 2024.